 The comment period for DeVos’ proposed regulations are currently open until January 28, 2019.
 Make sure that your voice is heard and help us keep DeVos’ hands off Title IX!

 If you’re like me and this is your first time submitting formal comments to a federal agency, don’t worry!
-What’s most important is that your voice is heard, so we’ve created a helpful, detailed guide on how to submit comments.
+What’s most important is that your voice is heard.